KeturahDev/Sphinx/README.md

 ## Description

 Solve the riddles, or be eaten!
 Sphinx will give you riddles, answer all of them, and you win.
+A terminal riddle game.
+Download, "dotnet run", enjoy!

 ## Specifications: